Tool Learning 1 - Use Fuzzilli on Real Targets

 Install Swift

-Ensure that the package index and installed packages are up to date
+Make sure the package index and installed packages are up to date:

 1